All Episodes

 I mean, if you're thriving in Vietnam after a re-education camp, let's try them here.

-It may be what the Democrats can secure their future with is re-education camps.
+And maybe what the Democrats can secure their future with is re-education camps.

-Those were communist run, I know they're communist-run re-education camps.
+Those were communist-run, I know they're communist-run re-education camps.

-He never met a communist, he won he didn't want to uh defend.
+He didn't want to defend.

 These people don't criticize communists.